crowdAI/crowdai/doc/design_notes.md

 - How does the challenge header look when the challenge is ended or in draft?
 - challenge days remaining (already logged in Basecamp)
 - We dont' currently display the challenge end time to the participants.
+- We currently accept markdown for the discussion comments.
+Should we display the markdown editor or just have a markdown enabled field.
+If markdown enabled only should we include placeholder text like 'You can use markdown here'